Notice: Your browser is not supported or outdated so some features of the site might not be available.

 5. Best Budget Monitor For Mac Mini

-If you're looking for something in the budget category, there are a few good options for the Mac Mini, like the AOC Q27G3XMN.
-The main trade-offs for getting something cheaper are that it has a lower 1440p resolution than the ASUS ProArt Display PA279CRV, which means its text clarity is worse, but its PPI is also close to the 110 PPI target.
+If you're looking for something in the budget category, there are a few good options for the Mac mini, like the AOC Q27G40XMN.
+The main trade-off for getting something cheaper is that it has a lower 1440p resolution than the ASUS ProArt Display PA279CRV, which means its text clarity is worse, but it's still good.
 Another downside versus the ASUS is that it doesn't have any USB ports.
-This means you can either connect over HDMI, which has a max refresh rate of 144Hz and doesn't support VRR, or with a USB-C to DisplayPort adapter to get the monitor's max refresh rate.
+This means you can either connect over HDMI, which has a max refresh rate of 144Hz and doesn't support VRR, or with a USB-C to DisplayPort adapter to get the monitor's max refresh rate of 180Hz.

-It does have some advantages over the ASUS, as it has better picture quality thanks to its Mini LED backlighting, which is a nice feature for a low-cost display.
-This helps it display deep blacks with bright highlights, and there isn't much blooming around objects either.
-It's also useful for editing HDR content.
-If you can't find it available in your region, the Acer Nitro XV275U P3biipx is also a good alternative.
-It has Mini LED backlighting, too, but it has worse accuracy.
+It does have some advantages over the ASUS, as it has better picture quality thanks to its Mini LED local dimming.
+While it has a bug with certain settings, it's still a nice feature for a low-cost display.
+Its local dimming helps it display deep blacks with bright highlights, and there isn't much haloing around objects either.
+It's also useful for editing HDR content because of this, and it displays a wide range of colors.

 6. Best Cheap Monitor For Mac Mini